fluxcd/source-controller/docs/spec/v1beta2/helmcharts.md

 This `Ready` Condition will retain a status value of `"True"` until the HelmChart is marked as [reconciling](#reconciling-helmchart), or e.g. a [transient error](#failed-helmchart) occurs due to a temporary network issue.

+When the HelmChart Artifact is archived in the controller's Artifact storage, the controller sets a Condition with the following attributes in the HelmChart's `.status.conditions`:

+- `type: ArtifactInStorage`
+- `status: "True"`
+- `reason: Succeeded`

+This `ArtifactInStorage` Condition will retain a status value of `"True"` until the Artifact in the storage no longer exists.

 #### Failed HelmChart